mikopos/mikopos.github.io/_posts/2025-02-05-from-25-secdonds-to-lighting-fast.md

 ```

 At almost 51 seconds, the pipeline scanned thousands of documents, applying a sort in memory, and
 then skipped to the relevant offset.
-This indicated that the index on `date.dateTime` alone was
+This indicated that the index on `date` alone was
 insufficient or mismatched.

 ### Lesson #1